NancyZhang26/silly_blog/posts/hotgrillep1.md

 It was a lot of back and forth having painful moments with this guy, and back and forth switching to patches and gums and switching back.
 I guess I will have to provide some context now.
 This guy insisted that ***<u>he would only go into a serious relationship with me after I quit vaping.***</u> He said I was “perfect” — ***<u>all “perfect” except the vaping.***</u>

 I was so mad, but I did not dare to be mad at him and yell in his face because ***<u>I did not want to lose him.***</u> What is all this bullshit.
 I was so mad.
 So mad that as I am typing this at 1:05 am in Cali now, I am still mad af.
 What is this statement?!
 What THE FUCK is this statement?!
 You probably won’t get it because you are not “addicted” to something.
-But for me, before this, I thought I was chilling with vapes, having the freedom to dispose of them at my will. ***<u>Now I feel like I would absolutely continue with my nic addiction to prove that I won’t surrender to some men.***</u>
+But for me, before this, I thought I was chilling with vapes, having the freedom to dispose them at my will. ***<u>Now I feel like I would absolutely continue with my nic addiction to prove that I won’t surrender to some men.***</u>

 I asked him, What will you do if I can not quit vaping. ***<u>He said with some nonchalance that he will not leave me right away, but he will just like me “less and less,”***</u> because he cannot stand someone who is tied up to something.
-He has seen his friends turning the house upside down for a vape.
+He has seen his friends turning the house upside down looking for a vape.
 He does not want me to be the same.

 This manipulating bi*ch.